Pelican-Party/steam-web-wrap/README.md

 You may also use the url of one of your favorite web games.

-For more info on how to develop your game and publish it to Steam, head over to the [GitHub wiki pages](https://github.com/Pelican-Party/steam-web-wrap/wiki/Usage).
+For more info on how to develop your game, head over to the [GitHub wiki pages](https://github.com/Pelican-Party/steam-web-wrap/wiki/Usage).

+## Publishing to Steam

+The great news is that for the most part you can just directly upload the [zip files from the releases page](https://github.com/Pelican-Party/steam-web-wrap/releases/) to Steam, no building needed!

+As with any game though, you will need to configure your game a fair bit on Steam's dashboard.
+We have extensive documentation on how to do this on our [GitHub wiki pages](https://github.com/Pelican-Party/steam-web-wrap/wiki/Uploading-to-Steam).